ashfame/facebook-like-thumbnail/readme.txt

 == Changelog ==

+= 0.3.4 =
+Added support for attachment page view
+Better way of checking for attached featured thumbnail

 = 0.3.3 =
-Fixed a bug with retrieving attachments correctly Check minimum WordPress version compaibility Enhancements in architecture
+Fixed a bug with retrieving attachments correctly Check minimum WordPress version compatibility Enhancements in architecture

 = 0.3.2 =